AlibabaCloudDocs/vod/intl.en-US/Upload SDK/Overview.md

 -   Service activation
     -   An Alibaba Cloud account is created.
 Real-name verification is complete for the Alibaba Cloud account.
 For more information, see [Registration](https://account.aliyun.com/register/register.htm?oauth_callback=https%3A%2F%2Fvod.console.aliyun.com%2F&lang=zh) and [Real-name verification](https://help.aliyun.com/knowledge_list/37170.html).
     -   ApsaraVideo VOD is activated and configured.
-For more information, see the [ApsaraVideo VOD product page](https://www.aliyun.com/product/vod) and [t1959237.md\#](/intl.en-US/Quick Start/Get started with ApsaraVideo for VOD.md).
+For more information, see the [ApsaraVideo VOD product page](https://www.aliyun.com/product/vod) and [Get started with ApsaraVideo VOD](/intl.en-US/Quick Start/Get started with ApsaraVideo for VOD.md).
 -   Account preparation

     An AccessKey pair is created to access ApsaraVideo VOD.
 For more information, see [Overview](/intl.en-US/Developer Guide/Access authorization/Overview.md).